confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 Tables in ksqlDB support update semantics, where each message in the underlying topic represents a row in the table.
 For messages in the topic with the same key, the latest message associated with a given key represents the latest value for the corresponding row in the table.

-11. Create driverLocations and riderLocations streams
+11. Create streams for driver locations and rider locations
 -----------------------------------------------------

 Next we’ll create streams to encapsulate location pings sent every few seconds by drivers’ and riders’ phones.
 In contrast to tables, ksqlDB streams are append-only collections of events, and therefore suitable for a continuous stream of location updates.